Need to talk? Call 1800 882 436.

 • making clear that your family values honesty

-• praising your child for telling the truth, especially when they’re owning up to something
+• praising your child for telling the truth

-• being truthful yourself and keeping your promises.
-Modelling is so powerful.
+• being truthful yourself and keeping your promises

-Not telling about abuse or other serious issues
+Not telling an adult about abuse or other serious issues

 Learn more here about the development and quality assurance of healthdirect content.